-Benjamin Orenstein, survivor of the Auschwitz-Birkenau camp, and Honorary President of the Amicale des Anciens Déportés d'Auschwitz-Birkenau et des camps de Haute-Silésie du Rhône, passed away on Wednesday 10 February 2021.
+Benjamin Orenstein, a survivor of the Auschwitz-Birkenau camp and honorary president of the Amicale des Anciens Déportés d'Auschwitz-Birkenau et des camps de Haute-Silésie du Rhône, died on Wednesday, February 10, 2021.

-Benjamin Orenstein was born on September 15, 1926, in the city of Annopol in Poland.
-He is the youngest of five children.
-His parents live from the egg and veal meat trade.
+Benjamin Orenstein was born on 15 September 1926 in the city of Annopol, Poland, the youngest of five children.
+His parents live from the trade of eggs and veal.

-On October 13, 1942, the Jews of Annopol were deported to the killing center of Belzec, with the exception of a group of about one hundred men, including Benjamin and his three brothers, who were taken to the Rachow camp to carry out agricultural work.
-In 1943, he was transferred to Budzyn, where he worked in an aviation factory.
-In November, he learns that all the prisoners of Rachow, including his three brothers, have been executed.
+On 13 October 1942, the Jews of Annopol were deported to the killing center of Belzec, except for a group of about 100 men, including Benjamin and his three brothers, who were taken to the camp of Rachow to carry out agricultural work.
+In 1943 he was transferred to Budzyn, where he worked in an aviation factory.
+In November, he learned that all of Rachow’s prisoners, including his three brothers, had been executed.

-In May 1944, as the Soviet troops approached, the detainees from Budzyn were sent to the Ostrowiec camp, then to the Auschwitz camp where Benjamin arrived on 4 August.
-He is registered and tattooed with registration number B 4416.
-He is transferred to Fürstengrube, a satellite camp of Auschwitz III, where he works in a coal mine until 13 January 1945.
-After the «death march», he fails at Dora’s camp, where he falls seriously ill.
-He is finally released by the US army on April 11, 1945.
+In May 1944, as the Soviet troops approached, the detainees from Budzyn were sent to Ostrowiec camp and then to Auschwitz camp where Benjamin arrived on 4 August.
+He is registered and tattooed with the number B 4416.
+He was transferred to Fürstengrube, a satellite camp of Auschwitz III, where he worked in a coal mine until 13 January 1945.
+After the "death march", he failed at Dora’s camp, where he fell seriously ill.
+He was finally released by the U.S. Army on 11 April 1945.

-Benjamin Orenstein is then 18 and a half years old.
-He no longer has a family, weighs 32 kilos.
-After a period of convalescence in a center of the Jewish Agency in Trevano, Switzerland, he manages to reach Palestine and spends some months at the kibbutz of Aloumot, in the Jordan Valley.
-He joined the army from the creation of the State of Israel in May 1948 and participated in the first Israeli-Arab conflict.
-Demobilized in 1950, he joins a cousin who lives in France and settles permanently in Lyon in November 1951.
+Benjamin Orenstein was then 18 and a half years old.
+He no longer had any family, weighs 32 kilos.
+After a period of convalescence in a center of the Jewish Agency in Trévano, Switzerland, he managed to reach Palestine and spent some months at the kibbutz of Aloumot, in the Jordan Valley.
+He joined the army when the State of Israel was created in May 1948 and participated in the first Israeli-Arab conflict.
+Demobilized in 1950, he joined a cousin who lived in France and settled permanently in Lyon in November 1951.

 Benjamin Orenstein was made a knight of the Legion of Honor in 2015 and a commander of the Palmes académiques in 2018.